oleg-alexandrov/PolyView/Readme.md

 This allows each image to be placed and scaled independently.

 ## Grayscale images
 Grayscale images can be displayed with a built in color map (similar to matlap jet) with the command line option `-cm`.
-By default black is mapped to 0 and white is mapped to 1.
-The user can defined a color scale with the option `-cs 0 0.5`.
+By default, black is mapped to 0 and white is mapped to 1.
+The user can define a color scale with the option `-cs 0 0.5`.
 <p align="center" width="100%">
     <img src="images/colormap.jpeg">
 </p>

-## Scattered Plots
+## Scattered plots
-Polyview can plot scattered data with a built in colormap and a user defined color scale.
+Polyview can plot scattered data with a builtin colormap and a user-defined color scale.
 This mode is enabled by the command line option `-sa` or `-scatterAnno`
-The data should be provided in annotation format, each line of text file should contain "anno x1 y1 value1".
+Such data should be provided in annotation format, such as: "anno x1 y1 value1".

    Example: data.txt
    ```